 The Expected Behaviours mentioned in the Code cannot cover every possible situation we might encounter at work.
-We trust each other to use good judgment, to refer to the Values and Ethical Principles contained in this Code as guidelines and to seek further information or help when we need it.
-Ethics is everyone's responsibility: each of us, no matter the work we do or the position we hold, can contribute to making CBC/Radio-Canada an organization we are proud of.
+We trust each other to use good judgment, to refer to the Values and Ethical Principles contained in this Code as guidelines, and to seek further information or help when we need it.

-In addition, employees and managers who are in a position of influence or authority have a particular responsibility to exemplify the Values, Ethical Principles and Expected Behaviours contained in this Code.
-They are expected to maintain a work environment that fosters respect of the Code, ethical decision-making and dialogue; have conversations with their employees about ethics; and encourage employees to raise issues and concerns.
+Those of us who are in a position of influence or authority have a particular responsibility to exemplify the Values, Ethical Principles and Expected Behaviours contained in this Code.
+We are expected to maintain a work environment that fosters respect of the Code, ethical decision-making and dialogue, have conversations with our employees about ethics, and encourage employees to raise issues and concerns.